FOREX-Sterling skids to three-month low as "hard Brexit" fears bite

 LONDON, Jan 16 (Reuters) - Sterling skidded to its lowest levels - bar a "flash crash" in October - in 32 years on Monday, hit by fears that Prime Minister Theresa May will say on Tuesday that Britain is set for a "hard" Brexit out of the EU and its single market.

-Sterling fell as much as 1.5 percent against the dollar and 2.5 percent against the yen.
+Sterling fell as much as 1.5 percent against the dollar and over 2 percent against the yen.
 That shifted the spotlight away from the greenback, which has come under pressure in recent days as investors ponder U.S. President-elect Donald Trump's likely economic policies after he takes office on Friday.

-The pound plunged to $1.1983 in early trade in Asia, depths not seen since a bout of thin liquidity triggered a "flash crash" on Oct.
+The pound plunged to as low as $1.1983 in early trade in Asia, depths not seen since a bout of thin liquidity triggered a "flash crash" on Oct.
 7 that wiped as much as 10 percent off the pound in a matter of minutes.
-Apart from that, it was the lowest level since May 1985.

-Dealers said the market was reacting to various media reports over the weekend that said May would signal plans for a "hard" Brexit in her speech on Tuesday, saying she's willing to quit the European Union's single market in order to regain control of Britain's borders.
+Dealers said the market was reacting to various media reports over the weekend, including one in The Sunday Times that said May will signal plans for a "hard" Brexit in her speech on Tuesday, saying she's willing to quit the European Union's single market to regain control of Britain's borders.

-"Every time there's 'hard Brexit' headlines, that triggers a fresh bout of selling sterling," said MUFG currency analyst Lee Hardman, in London.
-"It's almost impossible to see Europe allowing the UK to remain a full member of the single market if it wants to regain control of the border and the laws and wants to strike its own agreements."

-Hardman added that the weekend reports were "not really new news", as May's government has consistently pointed towards giving priority to immigration controls over single market access, and that was why sterling had not fallen further in London trading hours.
+Investors have been worried such a decisive break from the single market would hurt British exports and drive foreign investment out of the country.

+"Consistently we've had environments where sterling tends to weaken quite aggressively when May comes in with heavier rhetoric than expected, and this is definitely heavier rhetoric than expected," said Citi's head of European G10 currency strategy in London, Richard Cochinos.

-May has said she will trigger Article 50 - starting the formal EU withdrawal talks - by the end of March.
+May has said she will trigger Article 50 - starting the formal withdrawal from the EU - by the end of March.
 But so far, she has revealed few details about what kind of deal she will seek, frustrating some investors, businesses and lawmakers.

-Against the yen, which is perceived as a safe haven, sterling fell as much as 2.3 percent to a two-month low of 136.48 yen, before recovering to trade down around 1.4 percent on the day by 1230 GMT.

-The Japanese currency gained broadly as a risk-off mood permeated markets, hitting a six-week high of 113.61 yen to the U.S. dollar.
+The Japanese currency gained broadly as a risk-off mood dominated, hitting a six-week high of 113.61 yen to the U.S. dollar.

 "The risk-averse sentiment stemming from 'hard Brexit' (worries) is pushing down the dollar/yen," Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.